vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 	});
 ```

-On this fence we wont set the `VK_FENCE_CREATE_SIGNALED_BIT` flag, as we will not try to wait on it before sending commands like we do in the render loop.
+On this fence we won't set the `VK_FENCE_CREATE_SIGNALED_BIT` flag, as we will not try to wait on it before sending commands like we do in the render loop.

 The other thing is the command pool, which we create in `init_commands`